m-ayush-2004/Beyond-Binary/Web pages/README.md

 ## Contact 📧

-If you have any questions or need further assistance, feel free to reach out to the event organizers:
+If you have any questions or need further assistance, feel free to reach out to the event resource person:

 - [Ayush Gupta](mailto:ayushgupta6194@gmail.com)